-This summer, there have been whispers of positive selfishness.
+Recently, there’s been a growing movement afoot – ‘positive selfishness’.
 It might sound paradoxical, but it’s about celebrating the self, doing things that make you happy and championing your own wellbeing.

 In fact, against all conventional notions of the term ‘selfish’, caring for yourself is an essential part of caring for others.
 Tune into these five TED talks to uncover new ideas on how we can reimagine the self.